openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

    declaration-site variance

-Normally, two different argument types that specialize a generic class are treated as different and unrelated types (*invariance*).
-The |LANG| proposes to extend the rule and allow such specializations become base and derived classes (*covariance*), or vice versa (*contravariance*), depending on the inheritance relationships between the argument types.
+Normally, two different argument types that specialize a generic class are treated as different and unrelated types (*invariance*). |LANG| proposes to extend the rule, and to allow such specializations become base classes and derived classes (*covariance*), or vice versa (*contravariance*), depending on the relationship of inheritance between argument types.

-Special markers are used to specify the declaration-site variance.
+Special markers are used to specify the *declaration-site variance*.
 The markers are to be added to generic parameter declarations.

 The practices of some languages (e.g., Scala) have proven the usefulness of this powerful mechanism.
-However, its practical usage can be relatively hard.
-Therefore, adding this feature to the language is still under consideration.
+However, its practical usage can be relatively difficult.
+Therefore, it is still under consideration whether to add this feature to the language.

 .. index::
    generic class